 - To avoid causing hyperthyroidism in any of the different tissues of the body due to too much T3, i.e. tissue over-stimulation.

-To achieve these two goals, different amounts of T3 will be needed at different times of the day.
-Most people using standard T3, need different sized divided doses at different times of the day.
-This is so that they receive only as much T3 at any given time as is required.
+To achieve these two goals, different amounts of T3 may be needed at different times of the day.
+A lot of people using standard T3, need different sized divided doses at different times of the day.
+This is so that they receive only as much T3 at any given time as is required to ensure that it lasts long enough until the next T3 dose, but without causing any signs of over-stimulation.

 With slow-release T3 it can be difficult to provide enough T3 without either having too much or too little.
 It is difficult for most people to find a slow-release dosage that achieves these goals so that they remain euthyroid at most times with no evidence of hyperthyroidism.